Flutter, an Ideal Framework for Algorithmic Art?

 Point(x * cos(angle) - y * sin(angle), x * sin(angle) + y * cos(angle));

-Point<double> get normalised {
+Point<double> get normalized {

 final m = magnitude;